 8. Advising and evaluating

 All students must take the required coursework as assigned and follow the stipulated curriculum.
-The course work must be finished within the first three years and the dissertation thesis within the next three years.
-Thus, all students (full-time and part-time) must complete all work for the doctorate within six years of initiation.
+The course work must be finished within the first three years and the dissertation thesis within the next three years, so all students complete the doctorate within six years.